Fengshan-yu/fengshan3618/README.md

 - 👋 Hi, I’m Fengshan Yu
 - 👀 I have a medical degree and earned my ECFMG certificate in the United States
-- Had a MS in Neurobiology and further training in neuroscience research at Stanford University and NIH.
+- 👀 I did graduate study in Neurobiology and were further trained in neuroscience research at Stanford University and NIH.
-- 🌱 I’m currently a PCEP-Ceritified Entry-Level Python Programmer.
+- 🌱 I’m currently PCAP-Ceritified Associate in Python Programmer.
 - 💞️ I’m looking to collaborate, once I am capable of.
 - 📫 I can be reached: fengshanyu@gmail.com.